suslikkucheraviy/coinMerge/README.md

 # CoinMerge

 This project is designed for telegam game service.
-(The code can be modified and extended to rub on any platform).
+(The code can be modified and extended to run on any platform).

 ## Technology
 #### Django